-Heritage resources are all things that relate to the history and culture of the Gwich'in including; archaeological and traditionally significant sites; historical places; objects of historical and cultural or religious value; and records such as elders' stories, maps, drawings and photographs.
+Heritage resources are all things that relate to the history and culture of the Gwich'in, including: archaeological and traditionally significant sites; historical places; objects of historical and cultural or religious value; and records such as elders' stories, maps, drawings and photographs.

-GSCI has worked to have some of the rivers and locations within the GSA classified as Canadian Heritage Rivers, National Historic Sites, Territorial Historic Sites or Heritage & Cultural Places in the GSA.
+Gwich'in Social & Cultural Institute (GSCI) has worked to have some of the rivers and locations within the Gwich'in Settlement Area (GSA) classified as Canadian Heritage Rivers, National Historic Sites, Territorial Historic Sites or Heritage & Cultural Places in the GSA.